zillastar/zillastar/README.md

 - wondering how do people spend so much time coding each day.
-- here to upload some files for personal projects mostly.
+- here to upload some files for mostly personal projects.

 <!---
 zillastar/zillastar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.